Important IFR Phraseology

 *Right Turns will not be mentioned, as they are considered to be 'standard'.

 Do you know what the following IFR Instructions from ATC mean?

 “Cleared for the Approach”

 You are cleared for the approach you requested from ATC.
-ATC is also expecting you to fly the approach as published on the Approach Plate.
+ATC expects you to fly the approach as published on the Approach Plate.

 The pilot can acknowledge this by simply saying the same sentence “Cleared for the Approach”.
 This will also simplify or lessen ATC communications.
 After acknowledging the clearance, you are fully responsible for all Altitudes and Courses and whatever the APPR-PLATE says.